 In order to maintain a safe and healthy environment for campers, families and Prescott Farm Staff, we have implemented the following changes to our camp routine.
-While many of these safety strategies were put into place in response to the COVID-19 pandemic, they are also effective strategies is preventing many other contagions.
+While many of these safety strategies were put into place in response to the COVID-19 pandemic, they are also effective strategies in preventing many other contagions.

-Parental Pre-Screening & Sick Days
+At-Home Pre-Screening & Sick Days

 For the safety of campers, families, and Prescott Farm staff, families must screen campers for communicable diseases each day.
-Prescott Farm will use the most up-to-date information provided by the CDC, including the CDC Isolation and Exposure Calculator to determine if a camper or staff needs to isolate or take other steps to prevent spreading COVID-19 or other communicable diseases.
+Prescott Farm will use the most up-to-date information provided by the CDC to determine if a camper or staff needs to isolate or take other steps to prevent spreading communicable diseases such as COVID-19.